Axis of Resistance

-The conflicts engulfing the Middle East since 2023, beginning with the October 7 attacks, have weakened the Axis of Resistance and the strategy behind it, according to an analysis by the Associated Press.
-The network has suffered blows in the Gaza war, Israel–Hezbollah conflict and the Iran–Israel war.
-Additionally, Syrian president Bashar al-Assad's fall in 2024 further disrupted the network.
-Until then, Ba'athist Syria was the only state member of the Axis beside Iran, hosting fighters trained and recruited by Iran.
-The rest of the Axis remains intact as of December 2024.
+The Middle Eastern crisis, which began with the October 7 attacks against Israel in 2023, has weakened the Axis of Resistance and the strategy behind it, according to an analysis by the Associated Press.
+The network suffered significant and repeated setbacks to Israeli military operations over the course of the Gaza war, the Israel–Hezbollah conflict, and the Twelve-Day War.
+It was also greatly disrupted by the 2024 Syrian opposition offensives, which entirely reversed the progress of the Iranian intervention in the Syrian civil war.
+The rest of the Axis of Resistance remains intact as of December 2024.